 As required by statute, all law enforcement agencies in the state submit monthly and annual summary crime reports to the program.
-During the year 2014, offense and arrest data were received from 470 full-time municipal police departments, two (2) part-time municipal police department, and the New Jersey State Police (acting as the reporting agent for the 76 municipalities without local police services).
-In addition to the 470 full-time municipal police departments there are 18 police departments contracted by other municipalities.
+During the year 2015, offense and arrest data were received from 469 municipal police departments and the New Jersey State Police (acting as the reporting agent for the 77 municipalities without local police services).
+In addition to the 469 municipal police departments, there were 19 municipalities which contracted with other police departments for local police services and crime data reporting.

-In addition to the above agencies, arrest data was received from the state's 21 prosecutors, sheriffs' departments, one (1) county police department, and two (2) county park police departments.
-In order to incorporate all New Jersey law enforcement agencies under the system, the ten (10) other state agencies with law enforcement responsibilities, excluding state police, as well as 14 college campus police departments were incorporated within the program.
-Collectively, a total of 536 law enforcement agencies submit the reports to the New Jersey State Police.
+In addition to the above agencies, data was received from the state's 21 prosecutors, 21 sheriffs' departments, two (2) county police departments, and one (1) county park police department.
+In order to incorporate all New Jersey law enforcement agencies under the system, the nine (9) other state agencies with law enforcement responsibilities (excluding state police) and 14 college campus police departments were incorporated within the program.
+Collectively, a total of 538 law enforcement agencies submit reports to the New Jersey State Police.